Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 6. Make the customer journey map accessible to cross-functional teams.

-Customer journey maps aren't very valuable in a silo.
-However, creating a journey map is a convenient way for cross-functional teams to provide feedback.
+Customer journey maps aren’t very valuable in a silo.
+However, creating a journey map is convenient for cross-functional teams to provide feedback.

-Afterward, make a copy of the map accessible to each team, so they always keep the customer top of mind.
+Afterward, make a copy of the map accessible to each team so they always keep the customer in mind.

 Customer Journey Mapping Examples